The challenges of managing remote employees and how to overcome them

 When employees come to the office every morning, it’s easy to stay up to date and discuss ideas – whether at your desk, in the hallway, or even having a coffee.
 But in remote work, the whole spontaneous face-to-face engagement is impossible.
 Any communication and interaction must be intentional and planned.

-A good solution for this is to ensure that communication happens regularly.
-By time blocking, block certain moments of the day when you’re available for short sessions with remote employees and share your calendar so that they know when you’re free and can call you when needed.
+A good solution to enhance team communication is to ensure that communication happens regularly.
+Block certain moments of the day when you’re available for short sessions with remote employees and share your calendar so that they know when you’re free and can call you when needed.

 Some tools can be useful for that.
 Take a look at the best tools to manage remote employees and choose yours!